Small Business Survey Results

 This year’s survey shows that promoting environmental sustainability is becoming increasingly important.
 Finding and implementing the right practices can be a strategic business decision for both Pragmatists and Sustainability Enthusiasts.

-We will be tracking the attitudes of small business owners about energy and environmental sustainability in 2019 as well, so check back to see how, and if, anything has changed.
+We will continue tracking the attitudes of small business owners about energy and environmental sustainability this year, so check back to see how, and if, anything has changed.

 Learn more about the respondents in the Small Business Energy Report

 If you're looking to learn more about the Small Business Energy Repot, visit our respondent data for a breakdown of industries, and read about the types of businesses our survey participants operate.